-Dr. Nathan Harris works as a pediatric allergist and immunologist in Worcester, MA.
-He is professionally affiliated with UMass Memorial Medical Center.
-Dr. Harris is a graduate of Mount Sinai School of Medicine.
-His medical residency was performed at Dartmouth-Hitchcock Medical Center and a hospital affiliated with the University of California, Los Angeles (UCLA).
-He takes Coventry, Aetna, and Tufts Health Plan, as well as other insurance carriers.
-Dr. Harris has received the distinction of Masters Of Public Health.
-He is accepting new patients.
+Dr. Nathan Harris is a pediatric allergy & immunology specialist in Worcester, MA.
+Dr. Harris is professionally affiliated with UMass Memorial Medical Center.
+He takes Coventry, Aetna, Tufts Health Plan, and more.
+He has an open panel.
+After completing medical school at Mount Sinai School of Medicine, Dr. Harris performed his residency at Dartmouth-Hitchcock Medical Center and a hospital affiliated with the University of California, Los Angeles (UCLA).
+He has received the following distinction: Masters Of Public Health.

 Conditions / Treatments

 - Organ transplants, where the immune system must be suppressed to prevent infection

 - Primary immunodeficiencies, a number of rare disorders that make patients unusually susceptible to infections